-Did someone with a re-assuring look place a "harmless" pill in your hand, or hand you a bottle with a trivial amount of alcohol sloshing near the bottom?
-Maybe you were experimenting, and woke up with a needle hanging out of your arm, or a pipe still smoldering beside you.
+Did someone with a reassuring look place a “harmless” pill in your hand, or hand you a bottle with a trivial amount of alcohol sloshing near the bottom?
+Maybe you were experimenting and woke up with a needle hanging out of your arm, or a pipe still smouldering beside you.

 Regardless of how it started for you or your loved one, we’ve all seen the devastating effects of addiction.

-But how do drugs, alcohol, or both so quickly take countrol?
+But how do drugs, alcohol, or both so quickly take control?
 How can a substance that is pumped into you pump life right out of you?
 It all starts with a choice.

 Our Amazing Brains

 Our brains are amazing.
 Even as I write this article 100 billion neurons are hard at work — passing information around my head at speeds exceeding 250 miles/hr.
 It isn’t possible for me to fully understand or appreciate my brain — but if I wanted to, I could very easily abuse it.

 Addiction begins in the brain — that grey stuff under your skull.
 So your brain needs treatment, right? but how?

 What is Meditation?

 Most likely you’ve seen people meditating, or maybe you’ve done it yourself.
 The practice is a mind-body process that uses concentration or reflection to relax the body and calm the mind.